MdAbdulBasit/Dissertation-Detection-lab/COVERAGE_SUMMARY.md

 ⚠️ **`100293` is absent from the T1547.001 range.** It was written, found unreachable, and retired;
 the ID remains reserved so it cannot be reused.

-## Word formatting

-9 pt, left-aligned, bold header row, no hyphenation.
-Repeat Header Rows is not needed — 15 rows fit on one page.
-Suggested column widths: 0.8 / 2.2 / 5 / 3 / 3.5 / 3.5 / 1.8 / 1.8 cm.